HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 extractor is a good example of this.
 It takes a long time to run, and its output will be the same every time, so we don't want to run it more than once.
-DeepDive allows you to define different [pipelines](../running.html#pipelines) for this purpose, by adding the following to your `application.conf`:
+DeepDive allows you to define different [pipelines](../running.html#pipelines) for this purpose, by adding the following to your `deepdive.conf`:

 ```bash
 pipeline.pipelines.withnlp: [